-- Net trading income or net income from financial instruments classified at fair value through profits and losses for assets/liabilities for trading purposes or those classified at fair value through profits and losses according to the classification of the asset or liability. - Other operating income (expenses) from the remaining items. - Investments in equity instruments recognized at fair value through other comprehensive income in equity.
+- Net trading income or net income from financial instruments classified at fair value through profits and losses for assets/liabilities for trading purposes or those classified at fair value through profits and losses according to the classification of the asset or liability. - Other operating income (expenses) from the remaining assets and liabilities. - Investments in equity instruments recognized at fair value through other comprehensive income in equity.

-Notes to the Consolidated financial statements for the year ended 31 December 2024
+Notes to the separate financial statements for the year ended 31 December 2024